bloominstituteoftechnology/Unit-1-JS-Assessment/README.md

 #### Helpful tips & reminders 🔎

+* If you get stuck, it can help to review the test script `test/index.test.js`.
 * **Critical:** Don't make assumptions about input data types.
 (Convert/handle `Numbers` & `null`)
     * Convert **number strings** into **actual numbers** with built-in functions `parseInt`, `parseFloat`, `Number`, etc.
 * Ensure your functions **`return somethingUseful`.**